-- 4.3.3.6.8.1.
-Boxers who are recognized as refugees or beneficiaries of international protection according to the United Nation High Commissioner for Refugees (UNHCR) agency and who have high Competition results may be entered in IBA-owned and IBA-sanctioned Competitions, except Multisport Events, under the IBA flag based on prior approval from the IBA Executive Committee. - 4.3.3.6.8.2.
-In all other Competitions, such as but not limited to Multi-sport Events and National Competitions, eligibility criteria is be defined by the bodies owning the respective event. - 4.3.4.
+- f) A Boxer can only change the federation of origin once and may not change to a third federation. - g) To start the procedure to change the Sport Nationality of a Boxer, IBA Head Office needs to receive the documents mentioned in Appendix 1 and the Appendix 2 properly filled of these Rules. - h) Refugee status - i.
+Boxers who are recognized as refugees or beneficiaries of international protection according to the United Nations High Commissioner for Refugees (UNHCR) agency and who have high Competition results may be entered in IBA-owned and IBA-sanctioned Competitions, except Multi-sport Events, under the IBA flag based on prior approval from the IBA Board of Directors. - ii.
+In all other Competitions, such as but not limited to Multisport Events and National Competitions, eligibility criteria is defined by the bodies owning the respective event. - 4.3.4.
 Eligibility on Sport-related Issues - 4.3.4.1.
 Participation of professional boxers in IBA Events.
 Professional boxers are eligible to participate in IBA events.
-The boxer must fulfil all criteria set out in Rules 2, 4 and 5; the boxer must be registered and affiliated with his/her respective National Federation and be registered within the IBA Database. - 4.3.5.
+The boxer must fulfil all criteria set out in Rules 2, 4 and 5; the boxer must be registered and affiliated with his/her respective National Federation and be registered within the IBA Database. - 4.3.4.2.
+Participation of Boxers affiliated to a different international boxing federation will not prevent them to also be enrolled to a National Federation. - 4.3.5.
 Eligibility on Medical-related Issues - 4.3.5.1.
 All allowed disabilities and prohibited conditions are outlined in the IBA Medical Rules. - 4.3.5.2.
-Boxers are not allowed to enter any IBA Competition with the following conditions: - 4.3.5.2.1.
-Boxers wearing a dressing on a cut, wound abrasion, laceration or blood swelling (on the scalp or face including the nose and ears). - 4.3.5.2.1.1.
-If a Boxer has an abrasion or a laceration, no dressing other than non-petroleum skin-protective jelly, Collodion, Thrombin Solution Micro Fibrillar Collagen, Gel foam, Surgical, and Adrenaline 1/1000 or Steri-Strip may be used. - 4.3.5.2.1.2.
-The decision is made by the doctor during the medical examination at the Daily Weighin.
+Boxers are not allowed to enter any IBA Competition with the following conditions: - a) Boxers wearing a dressing on a cut, wound abrasion, laceration or blood swelling (on the scalp or face including the nose and ears). - If a Boxer has an abrasion or a laceration, no dressing other than Collodion, Thrombin Solution Micro Fibrillar Collagen, Gel foam, Surgical, and Adrenaline 1/1000 or Steri-Strip may be used. - ii.
+The decision is made by the doctor during the medical examination at the Daily Weigh-in.